UbiquityRobotics/learn/quick_start/fiducial_follow.md

 Log in to the robot as per the instructions in the section on [connecting](connecting).

-Once you are logged in to the robot type the following command:
+Once you are logged in to the robot make sure the robot software is running by typing:

+`rostopic list`

+Then type the following command:

 `roslaunch magni_demos fiducial_follow.launch`